mosh3eb/merlin/docs/source/user_guide/output_mappings.rst

 - :class:`~merlin.measurement.strategies.MeasurementStrategy` selects how results are extracted from the quantum simulation or hardware backend.
 - :class:`~merlin.utils.grouping.mappers.LexGrouping` and :class:`~merlin.utils.grouping.mappers.ModGrouping` provide optional post-processing of outputs.

-The previous :class:`~merlin.measurement.strategies.OutputMappingStrategy` enum has been removed.
+The legacy output mapping strategy enum has been removed.
 This page explains how to build measurement pipelines with the new API.

 Measurement Strategies
 ======================